ULI262

 The problem

-Curileum discovered and is developing a novel, oral small molecule drug that addresses the root cause of bowel cancer: mutations leading to abnormal cell production forming polyps and progressing to cancer.
+Curileum discovered and is developing a novel, oral small molecule drug that addresses the root cause of colorectal cancer: mutations leading to abnormal cell production forming polyps and progressing to cancer.

-Bowel cancer is one of the most common and deadly cancers worldwide.
-Current strategies for bowel cancer prevention rely on periodic colonoscopies and surgical removal of polyps, which are costly, invasive and burdensome for patients.
-Despite screening programmes, many high-risk individuals still develop cancer.
+Colorectal cancer is one of the most common and deadly cancers worldwide.
+Current strategies for colorectal cancer prevention rely on periodic colonoscopies and surgical removal of polyps, which are costly, invasive and burdensome for patients.
+Despite screening programmes for conditions such as FAP and Lynch syndrome, many high-risk individuals still develop cancer.

 Contact us to discuss potential investment opportunities